 - In a medium bowl, stir together the dulce de leche, rum, cinnamon, chipotle and salt.
 Chill until needed.

 - Position a rack in the lower third of the oven and preheat to 400ºF.

 - Peel, halve and core the apples and cut them into ¼ - ½-inch thick wedges.
 Remove the dough from the refrigerator and spread with half of the dulce de leche mixture, leaving a 2-inch border.
 Fan the apple slices over the dulce de leche in concentric circles starting from the outside and overlapping the slices.
 Drizzle the apples all over with the lemon juice and dot with the butter.
+Fold the edge of the dough up over the fruit to form a crust, pleating it as you go.
 Brush the edge of the dough with the cream, then sprinkle the crust and apples all over with the sugar.

 - Bake the galette until the crust is golden and the apples are bubbling, 45-60 minutes, rotating halfway through for even baking.
 Remove from the oven and drizzle with as much of the remaining dulce de leche as you like.
 Cut into wedges and serve with ice cream or whipped cream.

 - The galette is best the day of baking while the crust is crisp, but extras will keep, refrigerated airtight, for up to 3 days.